 Authorized Equipment List

-The Authorized Equipment List (AEL) is a list of approved equipment types allowed under FEMA’s preparedness grant programs.
-The intended audience of this tool is emergency managers, first responders, and other homeland security professionals.
+The Authorized Equipment List (AEL) is a tool for emergency managers, first responders and homeland security professionals.
+It contains approved equipment types allowed under FEMA’s preparedness grant programs.

-The list consists of 21 equipment categories divided into categories, sub-categories and then individual equipment items.
+The Authorized Equipment List consists of 21 equipment categories, further divided into sub-categories and individual equipment items.
+Note that this list only includes equipment types, not commercially available products.

 CBRN Air-Purifying Escape Respirator (APER) designed for escape from hazardous environments (certified by NIOSH as compliant with the CBRN approval criteria).